RubixML/ML/README.md

 ```

 ### Dummy Classifier
-A classifier based on a given imputer strategy.
+A classifier based on a given [Imputer strategy](#missing-data-imputer).
 Used to provide sanity check and to compare performance with an actual classifier.

 ##### Supervised, Multiclass, Persistable